-After we were done with the olive tree at my mother-in-law we took a ride to Raik’s olive grove.
-Between the olive trees stands this tree, an almond tree.
-It didn’t have a great track record in producing great almonds so Raik decided to graft peach on it.
+After we were done with the olive tree at my ex-mother-in-law’s we took a ride to Raik’s olive grove.
+Amongst the olive trees is this tree – an almond tree.
+It didn’t have a great track record in producing great almonds so Raik decided to graft peach onto it.

 So, since there is going to be some fast growth here and since the branches we are grafting on are narrow, we split the branch apart at its center.